caplena/knowledge-base/docs/31-Caplena30-Beta.md

 ## Feedback

 We'd love to hear your throughts on the new platform.
-Fill in the in-app survey or drop us a note at <support@caplena.com>.
+Complete the in-app survey or drop us a note at <support@caplena.com>.